Tanami/symta/doc/symta-by-example.md

 ```

 note how we export `pi` like any other function, but inside `''` quotes
-now calling the `pi 2.0` would procude `6.28318530` at compile time, without wasting any runtime resources.
+now calling the `pi 2.0` would produce `6.28318530` at compile time, without wasting any runtime resources.

 Macros get their arguments unevaluated, as is, so `pi [1.0 2.0]` would produce a compile-time error.